-Believe it or not, most bears aren’t lurking around the woods, forests, and mountains sharpening their teeth in anticipation of enjoying a serving or two of human for supper, but on the rare occasion that one does attack, saving your skin (and the rest of you, too) hinges on having the best bear spray available along for the trip and the know-how to deploy it quickly, effectively, and accurately.
-Not only will doing so give you the ability to deter an attack, it will also provide the peace of mind you need to enjoy your hikes without worrying about what’s around the next turn in the trail.
+On average, between 2 to 5 people are killed by bear attacks in North America every year.
+So, while it’s rare, the unthinkable can happen.
+In the unlikely event of an attack, saving your skin (and the rest of you, too) hinges on having the best bear spray available along for the trip and the know-how to deploy it quickly, effectively, and accurately.
+Not only will doing so give you the ability to deter an attack, it will also provide the peace of mind you need to enjoy your hikes without fearfully scanning your surroundings with binoculars at every turn.

-Below, we aim to impart this know-how with a series of step-by-step instructions on how to store, how to carry, and how to use bear spray, right after a short explanation of what bear spray is and why you should be carrying it on your hikes in teddy territory.
+Here, we aim to impart this know-how with a series of step-by-step instructions on how to store, carry, and use bear spray.
+First up, however, is a short explanation of exactly what bear spray is and why you should be carrying it on your hikes in teddy territory.

 How to use bear spray: a bit of background on bear deterrents

 Bear sprays are aerosol deterrent sprays loaded with highly concentrated capsaicin and capsaicinoids similar to those found in over-the-counter pepper sprays used by civilians and law enforcement agencies.
 The only difference between the two lies in their potency.
 The average capsaicin content in civilian pepper sprays is around 0.4% to 0.5%, but in bear sprays ranges from 1.0% to 2.0%.
 As you might have guessed, the higher the concentration of capsaicin, the more potent the spray will be.

 When deployed, bear sprays release a cloud of the capsaicin formula as a vapor.
 This temporarily incapacitates the bear by irritating its mucous membranes, eyes, mouth, and ears, giving you time to hightail it to safety.